kitnil/awesome/README.md

 - [xash3d](https://github.com/FWGS/xash3d) - Xash3D FWGS Engine.
 Fork of Xash3D.
 Stable in "master" branch.
 - [dunst](https://github.com/dunst-project/dunst) - Lightweight and customizable notification daemon
 - [neomutt](https://github.com/neomutt/neomutt) - :email: Teaching an Old Dog New Tricks -- IRC: #neomutt on irc.freenode.net
-- [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for the Jumbo version of John the Ripper.
-The "bleeding-jumbo" branch (default) is based on 1.9.0-Jumbo-1 which was released on May 14, 2019.
-An import (from https://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/john/john/src/) of the "core" version of john this jumbo was based on is found in the "master" branch.
+- [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for John the Ripper, "Jumbo" version.
+The "bleeding-jumbo" branch is based on 1.9.0-Jumbo-1 which was released on May 14, 2019.
+An import of the "core" version of john this jumbo was based on (or newer) is found in the "master" branch (CVS: https://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/john/john/src/).
 - [RetroArch](https://github.com/libretro/RetroArch) - Cross-platform, sophisticated frontend for the libretro API.
 Licensed GPLv3.
 - [domoticz](https://github.com/domoticz/domoticz) - Open source Home Automation System
 - [source](https://github.com/lede-project/source) - Mirror of https://git.lede-project.org/?p=source.git Please send your PRs against this tree.
 They will be merged via staging trees and appear in this tree once the staging trees get merged back into source.git